Terrorism and social media: Attempts to thwart the use of social media by terror groups

 Some U.S. government officials have urged social media companies to stop hosting content from terror groups.
 In particular, Joe Lieberman has been especially vocal in demanding that social media companies not permit terror groups to use their tools.
 In 2008, Lieberman and the United States Senate Committee on Homeland Security and Governmental Affairs issued a report titled "Violent Islamist Extremism, the Internet, and the Homegrown Terrorist Threat".
 The report stated that the internet is one of the "primary drivers" of the terrorist threat to the United States.

-In response to the news that Al-Shabab was using Twitter, U.S. officials have called for the company to shut down the account.
+In response to the news that Al-Shabaab was using Twitter, U.S. officials have called for the company to shut down the account.
 Twitter executives have not complied with these demands and have declined to comment on the case.

 In January 2012, Twitter announced changes to their censorship policy, stating that they would now be censoring tweets in certain countries when the tweets risked breaking the local laws of that country.
 The reason behind the move was stated on their website as follows:

-As we continue to grow internationally, we will enter countries that have different ideas about the contours of freedom of expression.
-Some differ so much from our ideas that we will not be able to exist there.
-Others are similar but, for historical or cultural reasons, restrict certain types of content, such as France or Germany, which ban pro-Nazi content.Until now, the only way we could take account of those countries' limits was to remove content globally.
-Starting today, we give ourselves the ability to reactively withhold content from users in a specific country — while keeping it available in the rest of the world.
-We have also built in a way to communicate transparently to users when content is withheld, and why.

 The move drew criticism from many Twitter users who said the move was an affront to free speech.
 Many of the users threatened to quit tweeting if the policy was not rescinded, including Chinese artist and activist Ai Weiwei.

 In December 2010, in response to growing demands that YouTube pull video content from terrorist groups from its servers, the company added a "promotes terrorism" option under the "violent or repulsive content" category that viewers can select to "flag" offensive content.
 By limiting the terrorists access to conventional mass media and censoring news coverage of terrorist acts and their perpetrators and also minimising the terrorists allowance to manipulate mass media, the mass fear impact that is usually created will decrease.